Bootstrapping Amazon ECS Windows container instances to pass data - Amazon Elastic Container Service

 Note

 This script is shared for example purposes.
 It is much easier to get started with Windows containers by using the Amazon ECS-optimized Windows Server AMI.
-For more information, see Creating a cluster for the Fargate and External launch type using the console.
+For more information, see Creating an Amazon ECS cluster for the Fargate launch type.

 You can use this script for your own container instances (provided that they are launched with a version of the Windows_Server-2016-English-Full-Containers AMI).
 Be sure to replace the windows line to specify your own cluster name (if you are not using a cluster called windows).